An Instructional Scaffolding for Intuitive Explanation of "Why does not a spinning top collapse?": Scaffoldings for Intuitive Explanation

 Now let us consider the same question that arises for the rotating object: Why does not the object move downward by gravity?
 This question can be answered in two standard ways.

-{\bf Explanation-1}: {\it Newton's laws explain the motion: Force on the point-mass, $m\vec{g}+\vec{T}$, namely sum of gravity $m\vec{g}$ and tension $\vec{T}$, accelerates the point-mass inwardly such that it makes a circular motion \cite{Hal93}.}
+{\bf Explanation of type 1 for rotating object}: {\it Newton's laws explain the motion: Force on the point-mass, $m\vec{g}+\vec{T}= \vec{f}$, namely sum of gravity $m\vec{g}$ and tension $\vec{T}$, accelerates the point-mass inwardly such that it makes a circular motion \cite{Hal93}.}

-{\bf Explanation-2}: {\it We adopt a non-inertial frame that rotates making a circle in Fig. 1.
-The point-mass is co-moving with the non-inertial frame.
-Fictitious force in the non-inertial frame is centrifugal force denoted by force $\vec{f}$.
-The force $\vec{f}$ balances two other forces, that is, $m\vec{g}+\vec{T}+\vec{f}=0$.
-Hence, the point-mass has zero acceleration in the non-inertial frame.
-The point-mass does not move if it did not move initially, in the non-inertial frame.
-Thus, the point-mass makes the same circle as the non-inertial frame does.}
+{\bf Explanation of type 2 for rotating object}: {\it We adopt a non-inertial frame co-moving with the point-mass.
+Fictitious force in the non-inertial frame is centrifugal force denoted by $-\vec{f}$.
+The $-\vec{f}$ balances two other forces, that is, $m\vec{g}+\vec{T}-\vec{f}=0$.
+Hence the point-mass has zero acceleration in the non-inertial frame.}

 Let us give other explanations.
-They are closely related to the Explanation-2, but different.
-First, what we adopt is not non-inertial frame but an `inertial frame'.
-Second, we focus our view on `the rod' not on the object composed of the rod and the point-mass.

-Our goal is to show that torque exerted on the rod is zero \footnote{Exactly speaking, mass of the rod is non-zero.
+Here we adopt an inertial frame, and we focus on ``the rod" not on the object composed of the rod and the point-mass.
+Then we show that torque exerted on the rod is zero \footnote{Exactly speaking, mass of the rod is non-zero.
 Thus torque on the rod in vertical direction should be non-zero.
 In this case, however, analysis is complicated.
 For simplicity, we assume that rod has zero mass.}.
-Otherwise, the rod will turn making the point-mass move upward or downward.
+If the torque is not zero, the rod will turn making the point-mass move upward or downward.
 Now let us estimate torque on the rod.
 In order to do that, we need to know forces which act on the rod.
 There are two forces on the rod.
 One is force by hinge.
 However, the force by hinge gives zero torque because it acts on the origin $O$.
 The other is force by the point-mass.
 Our task is to estimate force.
-Let us consider,

-{\bf Proposition-1}: {\it The force on the rod by the point-mass is given by sum of the force $\vec{f}$ and the gravity $m\vec{g}$, that is, the force is $\vec{f}+m\vec{g}$.
-Here $-\vec{f}$ is defined to be a force that is required to maintain the same motion of the point-mass.
-(Here $\vec{f}$ is a real force.
-There is no centrifugal force because we are in an inertial frame.)}
+{\bf Proposition-1}: {\it Here $\vec{f}$ is force that is required to maintain the (rotational) motion of the point-mass.
+Let force on the rod by the point-mass denoted by $\vec{U}$.
+Then we have $\vec{U}=-\vec{f}+m\vec{g}$.}

-We argue why Proposition-1 holds.
-Let us assume, in Fig.1, that the gravity is removed while the motion of object is maintained somehow.
-Force that should be given on the point-mass to maintain the constant rotation is $-\vec{f}$ and the only thing that can exert force on the point-mass is the rod.
-Thus, it should be that the rod is giving a force $-\vec{f}$ to the point-mass.
-By the third law of Newton, the force on the rod by the point-mass is $\vec{f}$.
-Intuitive interpretation of the force $\vec{f}$ will be given later.